FriedShrimpBBQ/tinymlkit/README.md

 This naturally supports sparse formats where elements with the value 0 can be dropped.

+**Federated Learning**

+We will also explore Byzantine resilience for federated residual learning learning.
+At each step, the downstream clients will provide the "latest" model weights and labels to the server.
+It is then up the server to determine how to combine these candidate weights.

+There are many algorithms that offer Byzantine resilience guarentees under gradient descent, including:

+- Coordinate-Wide Median
+- Geometric Mean
+- Mean around median

+We will have to verify them theoretically in the scenario we are updating weights via Nelder-Mead.

 ## Roadmap

 1. Initial release targetting Go (with one algorithm?)